wonc288/CWE/win.md

     Stripped:   No

 ```
 After putting into ghidra I  can see that the program reads my input into a buffer without checking the size.
 This immediately led to a buffer overflow to a win function.
+Because there is no PIE I can just use the address of win found in ghidra.

 I used cyclic in pwndbg to find my offset of 52
 I then created my python script to solve